Things to do in Rome – 30 most beautiful places to visit in Rome

 Near the Roman Colosseum you can also see beautiful and well-preserved Arch of Constantine, named after the first Christian Roman emperor Constantine.
 It was built in 315 AD to mark the 10th anniversary of his accession.

 The arch is 21 meters high, 25.7 meters wide and 7.4 meters deep.
-Decoration is made up of some parts of ancient monuments that already existed at the time of construction.
+The decoration is made up of some parts of ancient monuments that already existed at the time of construction.

 Arch of Constantine, Things to do in Rome, Lazio, Italy by Tony Bowden